fc-io/react-for-beginners/week_01 – Intro/week_01_b_assignments.md

 * Talk about state.
 * Show how the documentation, stack overflow, GPT, and copilot can help.
 * Talk about updating state.
-* Talk about updating state with objects.
+* Talk about updating state with objects. (if we have time, we did not)

-* Implement a nicer design (if we have time)
+* Implement a nicer design (if we have time, we did not)

 ## Assignment – recreate and improve